Moms, Kids, and Body Image

 Body Image and Your Kids

 "On a diet, you can't eat."
 This is what one 5-year-old girl had to say in a study on girls' ideas about dieting and body image.
 This and other research has shown that daughters are more likely to have ideas about dieting when their mothers diet.
 Children pick up on comments about dieting concepts that may seem harmless, such as limiting high-fat foods or eating less.
-Yet, as girls enter their teen years, having ideas about dieting can lead to problems.
+Long before girls enter their teen years, they are thinking about dieting and perhaps developing unhealthy eating habits.

-Many things can spark weight concerns for girls and impact their eating habits in potentially unhealthy ways, such as:
+Many things can spark weight concerns for girls and impact their eating habits, such as: